Sketch/quickbuild/README.md

 that does wildcard matching.
 (All codebases are assumed to have ifelse(), t(), and v().)

+### --destructive

+By default, *Quickbuild* will not change the destination of any exits.
+However, that behavior can lead to exits not pointing to where they should.
+Use this option to make *Quickbuild* generate code to destroy all exits in a room before building new ones.
+Rooms specified by PREBUILT directive will not have their exits destroyed;
+Be sure to adjust the exit destinations from PREBUILT rooms manually if their destinations should be changed.
+These errors will appear when using this flag, and can be ignored:

+- PennMUSH:  "Exits can only be teleported to other rooms."
+- RhostMUSH: "That's terrific, but what should I do with the list?"
+- TinyMUX:   "Unrecognized switch ‘inline’ for command ‘@dolist’."

+NOTE: This option requires managed mode, and depends on the codebase having both tel() and destroy().

 ### --nobrackets

 By default, *Quickbuild* assumes that you like the &lt;B&gt;racket style